bipolarmorgan/edex-ui-server/README.md

  - Client reaches server's remote monitoring websocket
  - Server looks up client's IP address in its active remote connections lists
  - If a pipe is already opened with client; proceed, otherwise, connection is terminated
- - Server sends cryptographic challenge to client
+ - Server sends cryptographic challenge to client (encrypt random string with SSH pubkey)
  - Client decrypts the challenge and sends it back
  - If challenge is OK, proceed to linking, otherwise, connection terminated